-Tree tenure is one of the targeted areas of work of the Cocoa & Forest Initiative (CFI) Agroforestry Taskforce.
-Policy reform on tree tenure and benefit sharing of tree resources is currently being finalized by the Ministry of Land and Natural Resources (MLNR) (which hosts the CFI national Secretariat) and other major stakeholders including civil society organizations and the private sector.
+Policy reform on tree tenure and benefit sharing of the related resources is currently being finalized by the Ministry of Lands and Natural Resources (MLNR), which hosts the CFI National Secretariat, and other major stakeholders including civil society organizations (CSOs) and the private sector.